obfuscatedgeek/chatgpt-lets-talk/readme.md

 &nbsp;

-### Hear ChatGPT repeat the last answer
+## Hear ChatGPT repeat the last answer
-To hear the last answer, press the following combination of keys simultaneously
+Although the extension will read the answer out loud when finished generating, you can make it read the last answer out loud, to do so press the following combination of keys simultaneously

 ### **Windows**: `Alt + Shift + J`